Achal2/AutoInsuranceUnderwritingManualGenAI/README.md

 <img width="406" alt="image" src="https://github.com/user-attachments/assets/455e6a29-af96-41b2-8abf-c266723c60ac">

+###The full example of the step function worked through is in the

 Purpose: To streamline the insurance underwriting process with generative AI, automating data extraction, delivering real-time insights for underwriters.